scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

 We get only a single member for the pair of keys `('fibrous', 'california')` since 'sequoia' is the only Treant having the 'home' category.
 Categories are useful as labels to denote the types of data that a Treant may contain or how the data were obtained.
-By leveraging the `groupby()` method, one can then extract the Treants (and the data they contain) corresponding to selected categories without having to explicitly access each member (and its data).
+By leveraging the `groupby` method, one can then extract the Treants (and the data they contain) by selected categories without having to explicitly access each member.
-This feature can be particularly powerful in cases where, say, many Treants have been created and categorized to handle incoming data over an extended period of time; one may then quickly gather the data one needs from a bird's-eye view using category selection mechanisms.
+This feature can be particularly powerful in cases where, say, many Treants have been created and categorized to handle incoming data over an extended period of time;
+one can then quickly gather any data needed without having to think about low-level details.

 Treant modularity with attachable Limbs
 ---------------------------------------
 ``Treant`` objects manipulate their tags and categories using ``Tags`` and ``Categories`` objects, respectively.
 These are examples of ``Limb`` objects: attachable components which serve to extend the capabilities of a ``Treant``.
-While ``Tags`` and ``Categories`` are attached by default to all ``Treant`` objects, custom ``Limb`` subclasses can be defined to for additional functionality.
+While ``Tags`` and ``Categories`` are attached by default to all ``Treant`` objects, custom ``Limb`` subclasses can be defined for additional functionality.

 ``datreant`` is a namespace package, with the dependency-light core components included in ``datreant.core``.
 Another package currently in the ``datreant`` namespace is ``datreant.data``, which includes a set of convenience ``Limb`` objects for storing and retrieving Pandas and NumPy_ [vdW11]_ datasets.